mithunkumarc/learning_typescript/mixins/ReadMe.md

           }
         }

-creating a custom type called Constructor, Anonymous Function object assigned as value
+creating a custom type called Constructor function, Anonymous Function object assigned as value(Class Sprite will extend this)

         // type : used to create alias type
-        // (...args: any[]) => {} : anonymous Function
+        // (...args: any[]) => {} : anonymous Function with arugments
+        // args : constructor aruments ex: new Sprite("val1", "val2", ...)
-        type Constructor = new (...args: any[]) => {};
+        // we have chosen Constructor work to indicate it contains Constructor function type Constructor = new (...args: any[]) => {};

 creating Mixin , we are declaring a function which receives a class and add methods(set/get methods)
+Below function will take Sprite class which extends Custom type (Constructor function) Constructor.
+New class created called Scaling and it inherits properties from Sprite returns new type/class.

         function Scale<TBase extends Constructor>(Base: TBase) {
           return class Scaling extends Base {

-            // Mixins may not declare private/protected properties
-            // however, you can use ES2020 private fields _scale = 1;
+            _scale = 1;

             setScale(scale: number) {